bhushan354/Budget-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to express my heartfelt gratitude to **Microvere** for the invaluable learning experience they have provided.
-Also I would like to thank to [Assem Zhoraby](https://github.com/zhorabay) on Behance for [Original design idea](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) of the application.
+Also I would like to thank to [Assem Zhoraby](https://github.com/zhorabay), and Behance for [Original design idea](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) of the application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>